kanishk-ramrakhiyani/Image-Processing/README.md

 # Image Processing System

-A Python-based image processing system that accepts CSV file uploads containing product data and image URLs, downloads and compresses the images asynchronously, and stores processed data in a PostgreSQL database.
+A Python-based image processing system that accepts CSV file uploads containing product data and image URLs, downloads and compresses the images asynchronously, stores processed data in a PostgreSQL database and triggers an external Webhook on successful completion of request.

 ## Overview